singaltanmay/cineast-wiki/Objects-Glossary.md

   "messageType": "<a href="Message-Type-Glossary#qr_end">QR_END</a>"
 }
 </pre>
-* `queryId` will be same as what was in the request if specified or else will be randomly generated.
+* `queryId` will be the same as what was in the request if specified or else will be randomly generated.
 * `messageType` will always be [`QR_END`](Message-Type-Glossary#qr_end).

 ## QueryError
-This object is receieved if an error occurs during retrieval.
+This object is received if an error occurs during retrieval.

 <pre>
 QueryError : Object